 - Be careful and respectful when visiting the tulip fields to avoid damaging flowers.
 Please don’t pick the tulips.
 These are grown using considerable resources and contribute to local livelihoods.

 - Use sustainable modes of transportation, such as trains, buses, and bikes, instead of flying or driving.
 I recommend getting the train or bus to Keukenhof and riding a bike to get around when you’re there if you’re able to.

 Keukenhof is all about the tulips!
 Countless varieties are displayed yearly throughout the gardens and in the indoor pavilion.

 Keukenhof is located in the town of Lisse, south of Amsterdam.
 You can easily visit on a day trip from Amsterdam.

 Keukenhof is 35km from central Amsterdam.
 It takes around 30 minutes to arrive by car, but I recommend taking the train.

-The train is the most convenient and eco-friendly way to get to Keukenhof from Amsterdam.
+The train is the most convenient and eco-friendly way to reach Keukenhof from Amsterdam.
 You can arrive comfortably in an hour or so and enjoy the views from the train as you go.
 Intercity trains run every 30 minutes to Lisse from Amsterdam Centraal.
 If you want to travel even more sustainably, you could cycle to Keukenhof in less than two hours.
 A great way to travel in the Netherlands!
-You could also buy your Keukenhof ticket online, choosing the option which includes a bus transfer from Amsterdam.
+You could also buy your Keukenhof ticket online, choosing the option that includes a bus transfer from Amsterdam.